-Porsche has added an new GTS model to the top of the Cayman range which comes with a 15bhp upgrade to 335bhp, some mild styling tweaks and lots of extra kit as standard.
-It costs £55,397 which makes the car £6,614 more than the Cayman S on which it's based.
+Porsche has added a new GTS model to the top of the Cayman range.
+The Porsche Cayman GTS comes with a 15bhp power upgrade to 335bhp, some mild styling tweaks and lots of extra kit as standard.
+The price is £55,397, which makes the car £6,614 more than the Porsche Cayman S on which it's based.
 So is it worth the extra cash?

 Well that depends whether you'd be selecting the added equipment anyway.
 Take the sports exhaust for example; on an S this would set you back £1,530 and it really is a must-have item because it provides a great mouthpiece for the 3.4-litre flat six engine.